nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Here, let us take a quick walk-through on how to add a person.

 Let us try to add a new person called Alex Yeoh to our team.
 Identify the index number of `Alex Yeoh` in the application (1 in the image below).
-Enter the command
+If you are not able to see their name in the list of persons, refer to [find person command](#finding-a-person-find-person) on how to find a person.

-`add member 1`
+Enter the command `add member 1` to add `Alex Yeoh` into your team.

 If done successfully, you should see a new member show up in the member list in the [current team section](#current-team-section) as seen below.